 - 8.10.1.
-Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's social care, early help or other support is appropriate in accordance with Surrey Safeguarding Children's Board Levels of Need document. - 8.10.2.
+Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's social care, early help or other support is appropriate in accordance with Surrey Safeguarding Children's Board Levels of Need document.
+If the DSL needs advice in making this decision they should contact the C-SPA at Children's Social Care - 8.10.2.
 If a referral is needed then the DSL should make it.
 However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - 8.10.3.
 The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 8.10.4.
-If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for reconsideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - 8.10.5.
+If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for reconsideration to ensure their concerns have been addressed, and most importantly the child's situation improves.
+This can be done through the Children's Social Care Escalation Process - 8.10.5.
 If a child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately.
 Anybody can make a referral. - 8.10.6.
-Where referrals are not made by the DSL, the DSL should be informed as soon as possible.
+Where referrals are not made by the DSL, the DSL should be informed as soon as possible and in person if possible.